git719/az/README.md

      -v                                Display this usage
 ```

-### Group-Create
+### Create-AzGroup.ps1
-Script `Group-Create.ps1` is quick example of how to create an Azure AD group using `PowerShell` code.
+The `Create-AzGroup.ps1` script is quick example of how to create an Azure AD group using PowerShell code.

-### App-SP-Pair-Create
+### Create-App-SP-Pair.ps1
-Script `App-SP-Pair-Create.ps1` is a quick a dirty way of creating an App registration + Service Principal combo, and a password for the app.
+The `Create-App-SP-Pair.ps1` script is a quick a dirty way of creating an App registration + Service Principal combo, and a password for the app.
 The benefit of this PowerShell version is that you can login interatively with a privileged account and create the pair.
 However this method also relies on delegation using Azure's built-in `Microsoft Graph PowerShell` with App ID 14d82eec-204b-4c2f-b7e8-296a70dab67e (Azure creates this app the first time a privileged user logs in an consents).

 ### azappsp
-This is the Python equivalent of `App-SP-Pair-Create.ps1`:
+This is the Python equivalent of `Create-App-SP-Pair.ps1`:

 ```
 zure App/SP combo creation utility v21